chaithanyakan/Fruits360/README.md

 # Fruits360
-classification of fruits360 using deep Learning in Matlab Fruits 360 Dataset is downloaded From Kaggle
+1.classification of fruits360 using deep Learning in Matlab 2.Fruits 360 Dataset is downloaded From Kaggle 3.Imported fruits360 dataset into a folder
-Imported fruits360 dataset into a folder the Dataset is classified by using convolution neural network Used resNet50 pretrained Network which has 50 layers in it Fruits360 Dataset consits of  Training and Validation Data Tranined Data using the resnet50 network
+4.the Dataset is classified by using convolution neural network 5.Used resNet50 pretrained Network which has 50 layers in it 6.Fruits360 Dataset consits of  Training and Validation Data 7.Tranined Data using the resnet50 network